vinzynth/ChRL/Roadmap.md

 * More Junit
     * Arquillian/ShrinkWrap
     * Mockito
-* chrl-config WildFly integration
 * Better Spring integration for chrl-orm
-* JNDI for chrl-orm and chrl-config
+* Look on Narayana/HornetQ/Hazelcast/ActiveMQ
+    * JMS Spring integration - new module
+* Look on Apache Strom

 ## 1.3.0/1.4.0

 * More Archetypes
 * Generic Vaadin templates
 * Look on Ionic/Cordova
+    * App Programming

+## 1.5.0/1.6.0

 * Look on Infinispan

-## 1.5.0/1.6.0

-* Look on Narayana/HornetQ/Hazelcast
 * Look on JBoss Forge
 * Look on Weld

+## Sideprojects

+* chrl-config
+    * Configuration in databases
+    * JBoss WildFly integration
+* JNDI for chrl-orm and chrl-config